takeshimg92/takeshimg92.github.io/_posts/2023-05-11-local_coordinates.md

 * Calculate $q_x = \tilde q \cdot \hat x$, $q_y = \tilde q\cdot \hat y$;
 * Return $(q_x, q_y)$

-There is actually a nice analytical outcome of all of this: these two formulas derived in Appendix II: if we write the 3D components of $\vec q$ and $\vec p$ as
+There is actually a nice analytical outcome of all of this: these two formulas derived in Appendix II.
+If we write the 3D components of $\vec q$ and $\vec p$ as

 $$\begin{align*}
 q_1 &= \sin\theta \cos\phi &  p_1 &= \sin\theta_0\cos\phi_0\\